-This project explores how social media interfaces with museums, galleries and other cultural heritage organisations.
+This project ran from 2010-2011, exploring how social media interfaces with museums, galleries and other cultural heritage organisations.

-It includes a social network (please join!) set up within the Museum 3.0 Ning community, and has run three events considering how we might be using and researching social media within Scottish museums, galleries and universities.
+It included a social network set up within the Museum 3.0 Ning community, and ran three events considering how we might be using and researching social media within Scottish museums, galleries and universities.

 Our open seminar on Social Media for the Scottish Cultural Heritage Sector ran at the National Galleries in Edinburgh on 21 October 2010, with 150 attendees from across the UK.
 Slides and audio from this successful event are now available on the Resources page.